What Is a Commercial Loan?

 - A commercial loan is financing taken out by a business.

-- Commercial loans can fund major capital improvements or ongoing operations.
+- Commercial loans can fund major improvements or ongoing operations.

-- Commercial loans are expensive, so small businesses tend to choose alternatives like personal loans and lines of credit.
+- Commercial loans can be expensive, so small businesses tend to choose alternatives like personal loans and lines of credit.

 Table of Contents

-Commercial loans have one purpose – to help you operate and grow a business.
-There are several types of business financing, and one might be right for your commercial venture.
-However, other options might make more sense for smaller businesses and lower loan amounts.
+Commercial loans have one purpose—to help you operate and grow a business.
+There are several types of commercial loans, and one of them might be right for you.
+Other options might make more sense for smaller companies and lower loan amounts.

-Technically, a commercial loan isn’t made to an individual for personal use – it’s made to the business, and the business is responsible for repayment.
-Most lenders use the term “commercial loan” to refer to larger loans made to medium-sized companies.
-That generally means a business with annual revenue of $10 million to $1 billion.
+Technically, a commercial loan isn’t made to an individual.
+It’s made to a business, and the business is responsible for repayment.
+Most lenders use the term “commercial loan” to refer to larger loans made to medium-sized companies (generally, businesses with annual revenue of $10 million to $1 billion).

 Types of Commercial Loans

-Lenders separate commercial loans by their collateral, how they’re repaid, and what they are used to finance.
+Lenders distinguish commercial loan types by their collateral (something you pledge to give the lender if you can't keep up with your payments), how they’re repaid, and what you use them to finance.
 Here are the most common options.

 Term loans

 These are straightforward loans that usually come with fixed interest rates and monthly payments.
-Borrowers choose a loan amount and repayment term, which can range from two years to more than 25 years.
-You’ll make regularly scheduled payments determined by the loan term, payment frequency, loan amount, and interest rate.
+Borrowers choose a loan amount and a repayment term (which can last up to 20 years).
+You make regularly scheduled payments determined by the loan term and amount, payment frequency, and interest rate.

 Short-term loans

-Short-term business loans are smaller than other commercial loans and normally paid back in no more than 18 months.
-The approval process is more streamlined than that of a term loan – as short as one day!
-Short-term loans are helpful for covering operating costs – purchasing inventory, meeting payroll, or funding an unexpected repair.
+Short-term business loans are smaller than other commercial loans, and are normally paid back in no more than 18 months.
+The approval process is more streamlined than that of a term loan, which means you could get your money more quickly.
+Short-term loans are helpful for covering operating costs, such as purchasing inventory, meeting payroll, or funding an unexpected repair.

 Equipment loans